juancruzroldan95/juancruzroldan95/README.md

 👋 Hi!
 I'm Juan Cruz, a Full Stack web developer with deep focus on Back End development.
 Love designing and modeling databases, crafting RESTful APIs, integrations and documenting what I do and discover.

-🔭 I'm actually working on Energialy proyect, a digital platform to empower the Energy Industry of [Vaca Muerta](https://en.wikipedia.org/wiki/Vaca_Muerta).
+🔭 I'm actually working on Energialy project, a digital platform to empower the Energy Industry of [Vaca Muerta](https://en.wikipedia.org/wiki/Vaca_Muerta).

 ### 🚀 My tech stack!